microbiomedata/issues/decisions/0018-nmdc_client.md

 ## Decision Outcome

+**Decision:** Use server side endpoint

+**Details:**
 - Polyneme will look at reviving associations endpoint that will serve as a flexible approach to traverse schema
     - https://github.com/microbiomedata/nmdc-runtime/issues/717
-- Jeff’s nmdc_client downloads the entire graph in memory client side - this is a useful prototype but this is best approached as a server-side operation, since client side may have scaling issues and support will be difficult.
+- Jeff Baumes' nmdc_client downloads the entire graph in memory client side - this is a useful prototype but this is best approached as a server-side operation, since client side may have scaling issues and support will be difficult.
     - We will look to borrow concepts and design from this on the server side code
-- Server side implementation will also be language agnostic
+- Server side implementation will be language agnostic
-- For now hold off on specific nmdc_client implementation, but notebooks team should feel free to borrow veneer code and convenience functions from nmdc_client example to setup helper functions etc. We will revisit nmdc_client library in the future - this is still a good idea for simplifying complex operations and multi-step API calls.
+- Hold off on specific nmdc_client implementation, but notebooks team should feel free to borrow veneer code and convenience functions from nmdc_client example to setup helper functions etc.
+- We will revisit an nmdc_client library in the future
+    - this is still a good idea for simplifying complex operations and multi-step API calls.
 For now implement pieces as support code in notebooks repo.